 The TDR Exchange serves to connect potential buyers and sellers of TDR certificates.
 Anyone can visit the TDR Exchange and see lists of TDRs for sale, and TDR "want-ad" posts.

-GO TO THE TDR EXCHANGE
+DOWNLOAD THE TDR EXCHANGE

 This site intends to facilitate the purchase of Transfer of Development Rights certificates in Kitsap County.
-Registered users can post listings and contact buyers or sellers directly regarding purchase or sale of TDR certificates.
+Registered users can post listings and contact buyers or sellers directly regarding the purchase or sale of TDR certificates.